narensen/minbpe.rs/README.md

 # minbpe.rs
 minbpe.rs is a lightweight, minimal implementation of Byte Pair Encoding (BPE) in Rust.
-Inspired by [Andrej Karpathy's minbpe](https://github.com/karpathy/minbpe) and [ash-01xor's bpe.c](https://github.com/ash-01xor/bpe.c), this project aims to provide an efficient and easy-to-use BPE implementation for tokenization tasks in natural language processing.
+Inspired by [Andrej Karpathy's minbpe](https://github.com/karpathy/minbpe), this project aims to provide an efficient and easy-to-use BPE implementation for tokenization tasks in natural language processing.

 ## Installation
 To use minbpe.rs, you need to have Rust installed on your system.
 You can install Rust from the official website.